Statement of Intent

 If possible, a member of the committee who was not involved in the original disciplinary action will hear the appeal and decide the case as impartially as possible.

 - Where a member of staff is dismissed from the pre-school or internally disciplined because of misconduct relating to a child, we inform the Department for Children, Schools and Families and other relevant agencies and follow Local Safeguarding Children Board guidelines.

-Employees will be annually required to complete a Disqualification by Association Form and declare on the form if they have been involved in any criminal activity within the last 12 months.
+Employees will be annually required to complete a declaration form and inform management if they have been involved in any criminal activity within the last 12 months.
 Failure to declare any involvement to the Pre-School Manager or Committee Chairperson will result in disciplinary action being taken.